The BrowserGym Ecosystem for Web Agent Research: BrowserGym

 \paragraph{Screenshot} While the DOM, AXTree, and extra element properties provide a rich description of the page's content, they do not give the full picture of how the page is being rendered in the browser, i.e., overlapping elements, background colors, image contents, fonts, etc. Therefore, BrowserGym also provides the raw \texttt{screenshot} of the current page as part of the observation, in the form of an RGB image.
 Again, it is up to the agent implementation to decide how to process and use this visual information.
 Note that the \texttt{bbox} coordinates in the extra element properties map exactly to pixel coordinates in the screenshot, which makes it extremely easy for agents to overlay the bounding boxes and identifiers of relevant elements on the screenshot as in Set-of-Mark prompting \citep{yang2023som,web-voyager}.

-\paragraph{Open tabs} In BrowserGym, both agents and tasks have the option to use multiple tabs if needed.
+\paragraph{Open tabs} In BrowserGym, tasks can use multiple tabs if needed.
 While the main focus is on the current page (screenshot and page description), agents are also made aware of all the open browser pages, which include tabs and pop-up windows.
 BrowserGym's observations therefore include a list of all the pages' URLs and titles (\texttt{open\_pages\_urls}, \texttt{open\_pages\_titles}), as well as an index to distinguish the currently active page (\texttt{active\_page\_index}).

 \paragraph{Goal and chat messages} In BrowserGym web agents can extract the user instructions in two ways, either explicitly from the task goal (\texttt{goal\_object}) or implicitly from the chat (\texttt{chat\_messages}).
 Both consist of a list of text and/or image messages.
-This ambivalence is offered to facilitate compatibility with legacy web agent and web task implementations, which do not account for an interactive chat in their design.
+This duality is offered to facilitate compatibility with legacy web agent and web task implementations, which do not account for an interactive chat in their design.
 Note however that BrowserGym will always inject the goal of a non-interactive task in the chat to mimic user interaction, but will not inject further chat messages received during a task execution back into the goal.
 While, to this date, all web agent benchmarks in the literature are non-interactive, it is preferable to implement web agents using \texttt{chat\_messages}, at the very least to be able to record live, interactive demos.

 \paragraph{Error feedback} Finally, BrowserGym observations always include the error message of the last executed action, if any (\texttt{last\_action\_error}).
 Typical errors include trying to interact with an element that is hidden or deactivated, which results in a Playwright exception with an error message.
-Such exceptions do not break the interaction loop but are captured instead, and are sent back to the agent as part of the next observation.
+Such exceptions do not break the interaction loop but are instead captured, and are sent back to the agent as part of the next observation.
 This immediate negative feedback gives web agents a chance to quickly self-correct in the next step (See \Cref{fig:action_error}).